-This project developed and evaluated ways that health information technology (IT) may help doctors counsel women about preventing birth defects that could be caused by the use of certain medications.
-Dr. Schwarz and her project team conducted a series of focus groups with clinicians and patients from academic and community-based practices in order to find out what information regarding birth defects would be most useful to primary care clinicians and their patients.
+This project proposed to develop and rigorously evaluate ways that health information technology (IT) may help doctors counsel women about preventing birth defects that could be caused by the use of certain medications.
+Dr. Schwarz and her project team began by conducting a series of focus groups with clinicians and patients seen in academic and community-based practices in order to find out what information would be most useful to primary care clinicians and their patients.

 - Develop and implement two CDS systems designed to alert ambulatory clinicians to the risk of medication-induced birth defects.
 (Achieved)

 - Evaluate the effect of two CDS systems designed to alert ambulatory clinicians to the risk of medication-induced birth defects.
 (Ongoing)

 2010 Activities: In 2009, decision support was rolled out across UPMC's outpatient clinics.
 In 2010, project staff abstracted real time data from the EMR to assess use of the CDS system and impact on prescription of teratogenic medications and concordant prescription of contraceptives, and collected surveys from study clinics’ clinicians and patients.
 The data from these sources were merged to permit assessment of the CDS across control and intervention study arms.